hmcdowell95/going_to_the_movies/README.md

 ## Usage

 To show the user movies in threatres now and coming out this week and a few details about them if requested.
-The first 6 movies are coming out this week and the last 10 are the top movies out now.
+The last 10 are the top movies out now and the movies up top are coming out this week.

 ## Development